 Cameron Diaz has been quoted as saying “I'd kiss a frog even if there was no promise of a Prince Charming popping out of it.
 I love frogs”.
 However, Cameron has yet to take any action to protect the frogs she claims to love.
 If you agree with us that Cameron Diaz would look pretty good in a 100% organic cotton SAVE THE FROGS! t-shirt, please sign this petition asking for Cameron Diaz's assistance in raising awareness of amphibian extinctions.
 Once we get Cameron on board -- speaking up for the frogs by recording public service announcements and appearing as a guest of honor at SAVE THE FROGS! lectures and fundraisers -- other celebrities will follow suit, so take action now!

 Batrachology is the study of amphibians.
 Most people use the term "herpetology", but this term in its current usage signifies the study of amphibians and/or reptiles, two groups wth extremely different evolutionary and life histories.
 Find out why this is a problem for amphibian conservation efforts, and learn what we're doing about it on the official SAVE THE FROGS! batrachology webpage.

 VICTORY!
-The California Fish & Game Commission voted unanimously today to grant endangered status to the Mountain Yellow-Legged Frogs, which have disappeared from over 90% of their historic range.
+The California Fish & Game Commission voted unanimously on February 3rd, 2012 to grant endangered status to the Mountain Yellow-Legged Frogs, which have disappeared from over 90% of their historic range.
 Thanks to the 1,573 SAVE THE FROGS! supporters who sent in letters on behalf of the frogs. www.savethefrogs.com

 At one time a common sight throughout the Sierra Nevadas, California's Mountain Yellow-Legged Frog are now completely gone from over 90% of the sites they once inhabited!